5.0 Academic Policies and Procedures

 - M.T.S. and M.P.S. students may transfer up to 15 hours.

-- Up to 18 hours of credits transferred from a residential program at another ATS-accredited seminary may be counted toward the residency requirements of LTS M.Div., and up to 12 hours toward the residency requirement for the LTS M.P.S.
+- Up to 18 hours of credits transferred from a residential program at another ATS- accredited seminary may be counted toward the residency requirements for the LTS M.Div., and up to 12 hours toward the residency requirement for the LTS M.P.S.

 - D.Min. students may transfer up to 6 hours as electives.